CUBRID/cubrid-manual/en/sql/transaction.rst

 *   **Update lock (update lock, U_LOCK)**

     This lock is obtained when the read operation is executed in the expression before the update operation is performed.
+That is, this is used in UPDATE ...
+WHERE statement or DELETE ...
+WHERE statement.

     For example, when an UPDATE statement combined with a **WHERE** clause is executed, execute the operation by obtaining the update lock for each row and the exclusive lock only for the result rows that satisfy the condition when performing index search or full scan search in the **WHERE** clause.
 The update lock is converted to an exclusive lock when the actual update operation is performed.
 It can be called a quasi-exclusive lock because it does not allow read lock on the same object for another transaction.